Vanille-N/website/data/treebor.0/src/interiormut.md

 # Complete summary

-With protectors and interior mutability the model is now complete, and we summarize it here:
+With protectors and interior mutability the model is now complete, and we summarize it with the following automaton:

+![**State automaton of pointer permissions.**
+During its lifetime each pointer is subjected to a number of child/foreign read/write accesses, and each of them can update the permission associated with the pointer on some bytes of memory.](figs/automaton.svg)

 **When creating a new pointer `z` from an existing `y`**